jbloomlab/CoV_229E_antigenic_drift/exptl_data/results/analyze_neut_data.md

-Now plot neutralization titers as a function of virus isolation date for all viruses with a titer against the 1984 virus of at least 100.
+Now plot neutralization titers as a function of virus isolation date for all viruses that were above the cutoff for their "closest" virus.
+We do this both for the virus with full spikes and just the RBD chimeras.
+Note that we "duplicate" the 1984 virus be both a full spike and RBD chimera for this plot, as the 1984 virus is really the chimera of the 1984 RBD in the 1984 virus.

 ```python